 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-European Banking Federation.'s score of 26 is higher than 51% of the industry.
+European Banking Federation.'s score of 26 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-The European Banking Federation (EBF), headquartered in Belgium (BE), currently does not report any specific carbon emissions data, as there are no available figures for emissions in kg CO2e.
-Additionally, the EBF has not established any documented reduction targets or climate pledges at this time.
-As a key player in the banking sector, the EBF is expected to align with industry standards and best practices regarding climate commitments.
-However, without specific emissions data or reduction initiatives, it is unclear how the organisation is addressing its carbon footprint or contributing to broader climate goals.
-The absence of reported emissions and targets suggests that the EBF may still be in the early stages of developing a comprehensive climate strategy.
+The European Banking Federation (EBF), headquartered in Belgium (BE), currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges associated with the EBF at this time.
+As a representative body for the banking sector in Europe, the EBF plays a crucial role in advocating for sustainable finance and climate action within the industry.
+However, without specific emissions data or reduction initiatives, it is unclear how the EBF is addressing its carbon footprint or contributing to broader climate commitments.
+The lack of reported emissions and targets suggests that the EBF may still be in the early stages of developing a comprehensive climate strategy or may rely on industry-wide initiatives to guide its sustainability efforts.